-- Options and futures on transferable securities or money market instruments, - Futures or options on stock market indices and interest rate futures, options and swaps, - Performance swaps, - Credit default swaps, - Forward currency contracts and currency options.
+- options and futures on transferable securities or money market Instruments

+- Index futures and options

+- interest rate futures, options and swaps

+- performance swaps

+- forward currency contracts and currency options.

-The risks linked to this use of derivative financial instruments for purposes other than hedging are described in Part III, Chapter II "Risks linked to the investment universe: detailed description".
+The risks linked to the use of financial derivative instruments for purposes other than hedging are described in Part III "Additional information", Chapter II: Risks linked to the investment universe: detailed description in this prospectus.